rolfstruikmans/quality_of_search_results/README.md

 An **outlier question** is a data point in the corpus who's nearest neighbors are relatively far away as compared to the average distance between any two points in the corpus.

-A **perfectly embedded question** is a data point who's nearest neighbors are more or less the same as the average distance between any two points in the corpus.
+A **perfectly embedded question** is a data point who's nearest neighbors are more or less at the same distance as the average distance between any two points in the corpus.

 <kbd>
   <img src= "images/slide_how_can_we_quantify_the_relevance_of_search_results.png" alt="quantify the relevance of search results">